 The existing 80 km/h speed limit was considered the appropriate speed limit given the strategic nature of the road and alignment.
-However, we are aware of concerns about safety through the eastern section of Peka Peka Road from the Expressway interchange to Kensington Drive.
-There is currently a proposal to upgrade of the Peka Peka expressway to a full interchange, which would require some changes to the interchange and adjoining Peka Peka Road.
+However, we're aware of concerns about safety through the eastern section of Peka Peka Road from the Expressway interchange to Kensington Drive.
+There's currently a proposal to upgrade this intersection to a full interchange, which would require some changes to the interchange and adjoining Peka Peka Road.
 If this project proceeds, the speed limit on Peka Peka Road and the interchange could be reviewed.

 With regard to Emerald Glen Road, the existing 60km/h speed limit was considered the appropriate speed limit, given the rural lifestyle development, road alignment.

-The Setting of Speed Limits Rule (The Rule) has changed so that a 70km/h speed limit is no longer an option.
+The Setting of Speed Limits Rule (The Rule) has changed, and a 70km/h speed limit is no longer an option.

 While this sounds a lot, our data shows the proposed speed limits generally reflect the average speed traffic travel over the length of road in question.
 Indeed on some on some roads the travel speeds are a lot lower than the proposed speed limit.